chakra-ui/chakra-ui/CONTRIBUTING.md

 4. Run `yarn changeset` to create a detailed description of your changes.
 This will be used to generate a changelog when we publish an update.
    [Learn more about Changeset](https://github.com/atlassian/changesets/tree/master/packages/cli).
-   Please note that you might have to run `git fetch origin master:master` (where origin will be your fork on GitHub) before `yarn changeset` works.
+   Please note that you might have to run `git fetch origin main:master` (where origin will be your fork on GitHub) before `yarn changeset` works.

 > If you made minor changes like CI config, prettier, etc, you can run